nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 -   The security server client is not the owner of the security server.

+-   The member that owns the subsystem to be registered as a security server client has a signing key and certificate.

 **Postconditions**: An audit log record for the event is created.

 **Trigger**: -